mehedihasanshohan/javascript-bible/README.md

 # 📖 JavaScript Bible

-Welcome to the **JavaScript Bible**, your ultimate 100-day journey from fundamentals to professional mastery.
+Welcome to the **JavaScript Bible**, ultimate 100-day journey from fundamentals to professional mastery.
 This repo is crafted with ❤️ and discipline to help build a rock-solid JavaScript foundation.

 ---